sujonraihan/ibcs/Backup/module4-commcell-maintenance.md

 ## Conclusion

-এই মডিউলে CommCell Environment Maintenance এর সমস্ত গুরুত্বপূর্ণ aspects আলোচনা করা হয়েছে। শিক্ষার্থীরা এই knowledge ব্যবহার করে তারা system maintenance, troubleshooting, এবং update processes effectively manage করতে পারবে।
+This module has covered all important aspects of CommCell Environment Maintenance.
+Students can use this knowledge to effectively manage system maintenance, troubleshooting, and update processes.

 **Key Takeaways:**
 - Update process mastery